PleaseDo666/gangamstyle/docs/learningLab/introToLit/acc.md

 - *Permanent conditions*: When a condition is stored as permanent, it becomes impossible to update it, forever.

 ## Use Cases

-With access control, you can introduce private and permissioned data to the open web using decentralized encryption.
-Use Lit to provision decryption "keys" to users based on on-chain conditions, such as ownership over a specific NFT or membership within a DAO.

 Some examples of applications that can (and have) been built harnessing this functionality: